DenizSoyhan/Euro-Truck-Simulator-2-Object-Detection-Model/README.md

 ![detect_🚗🚚🛑🚦](https://github.com/user-attachments/assets/2e49e13c-f090-4f02-91dd-9a15632eb8a9)

 In this repo you can find a model that is trained for detecting cars, trucks, road signs and traffic lights in the game "Euro Truck Simulator 2".
-The model is trained using the road map that you can in authors' profile called **"yourOwnObjectDetectionModel"** It is using the AI model yolov4-tiny
+The model is trained using the road map that you can find in authors' profile called **"yourOwnObjectDetectionModel"** It is using the AI model yolov4-tiny

 ![](https://github.com/DenizSoyhan/Euro-Truck-Simulator-2-Object-Detection-Model/blob/main/vlc-record-2024-09-17-16h58m06s-window--ezgif.com-resize.gif)